NeedsAUsername/workout-journal-website/notes.md

- data that will change according to today's workout exercise 1 weight: default to the last entry exericse 2 weight: default to the last entry date : today
+ data that will change according to today's workout exercise 1 weight: default to the last entry exercise 2 weight: default to the last entry date : today
 Complete this workout -> submits data into journal history